-In part 1 of this blog series, we introduced The GA360 SQL Knowledge Graph that timbr has created, acting as a user-friendly strategic tool that shortens time to value.
-We discussed how users can conveniently connect GA360 exports to BigQuery in no time with the use of an SQL Ontology Template, which allows users to understand, explore and query the data by means of concepts, instead of dealing with many tables and columns.
+In part 1 of this series, we introduced the GA360 SQL Knowledge Graph that timbr created, which acts as a user-friendly strategic tool to shorten time-to-value.
+We discussed how users can conveniently connect GA360 exports to BigQuery in no time with the use of an SQL Ontology template, which enables you to understand, explore, and query the data by means of concepts, instead of dealing with many tables and columns.
 In addition to the many features and capabilities the GA360 SQL Knowledge Graph has to offer, we touched on the fact that the knowledge graph, queryable in SQL is empowered with graph algorithms.

-RAPIDS cuGraph is paving the way in the graph world with multi-GPU graph analytics, allowing users to scale to billion and even trillion scale graphs, with performance speeds never seen before. cuGraph is equipped with many graph algorithms, falling into the following classes: Centrality, Community, Components, Core, Layout, Linear Assignment, Link Analysis, Link Prediction, Traversal, Structure, and other unique algorithms.
+RAPIDS cuGraph is paving the way in the graph world with multi-GPU graph analytics, enabling you to scale to billion– and even trillion-scale graphs, with performance speeds never seen before. cuGraph is equipped with many graph algorithms, falling into the following classes:

-As there is a large rise in interest among companies to improve their analytics and boost their performance, many companies are turning to different graph options to get more out of their data.
-One of the main things holding companies back is the different implementation costs and barriers of adoption of these new technologies.
-Learning new languages to connect between your existing data infrastructure and new graph technologies is not only a headache but also a large expense.
+As there is a large rise in interest among companies to improve analytics and boost performance, many companies are turning to different graph options to get more out of their data.
+One of the main things holding companies back is the different implementation costs and barriers to adoption of these new technologies.
+Learning new languages to connect your existing data infrastructure and new graph technologies is not only a headache but also a large expense.

 This is where timbr comes into the picture.
 Timbr dramatically reduces implementation costs, as it does not require companies to transfer data or learn new languages.
 Instead, timbr acts as a virtual layer over the company’s existing data infrastructure, turning simple columns and tables into an easily accessible knowledge graph empowered with tools for exploration, visualization, and querying of data using graph algorithms.
 This is all delivered in a semantic SQL familiar to every analyst.

-In the blog post, we demonstrate the power of RAPIDS cuGraph combined with timbr by applying the Louvain Community Detection Algorithm as well as the Jaccard Similarity Algorithm on The GA360 SQL Knowledge Graph.
+In this post, we demonstrate the power of RAPIDS cuGraph combined with timbr by applying the Louvain community detection algorithm as well as the Jaccard similarity algorithm on the GA360 SQL Knowledge Graph.

-The Louvain community detection algorithm is used for detecting communities in large networks with a high density of connections, helping us uncover the different connections in a network.
+The Louvain community detection algorithm is used for detecting communities in large networks with a high density of connections, helping you uncover the different connections in a network.

-In order to understand the connections and be able to quantify their strength, we use what’s called modularity.
-Modularity is used to measure the strength of a partitioning of a graph into groups, clusters or communities, by constructing a score representing the modularity of a particular partitioning.
+To understand the connections and be able to quantify their strength, you use what’s called modularity.
+Modularity is used to measure the strength of a partitioning of a graph into groups, clusters, or communities by constructing a score representing the modularity of a particular partitioning.
 The higher the modularity score, the denser the connections between the nodes in that community.

 So, with the many different uses of community detection that exist today, what can be done with community detection when it comes to Google Analytics?
-And how will it function when being used with RAPIDS cuGraph in comparison to the standard CPU in the form of NetworkX.
+How will it function when used with RAPIDS cuGraph in comparison to the standard CPU in the form of NetworkX.

-After connecting our Google Analytics knowledge graph to cuGraph, we began with our first query requesting to see all the products purchased, allocated to their specific communities based on the customers who purchased these products.
-To run this query we used the
+After connecting your Google Analytics knowledge graph to cuGraph, begin with a query requesting to see all the products purchased, allocated to their specific communities based on the customers who purchased these products.
+To run this query, use the

 gtimbr schema, which is timbr’s virtual schema for running graph algorithms.
-For the algorithm, we used the Louvain algorithm for community detection.
+For the algorithm, use the Louvain algorithm for community detection.

 SELECT id as productsku, community FROM gtimbr.louvain( SELECT distinct productsku, info_of[hits].has_session[ga_sessions].fullvisitorid FROM dtimbr.product )

-After running the query, we received a list of 982 products, each product belonging to a community ID.
+After running the query, you’ll receive a list of 982 products, each product belonging to a community ID.

-Having a large list of products, we needed to understand how many communities we were dealing with, so we ran the following query:
+Having a large list of products, you must understand how many communities you’re dealing with.
+Run the following query:

 SELECT community, count(productsku) as number_of_products FROM dtimbr.product_community GROUP BY community ORDER BY 1 asc